Bluntman8338/Secret-Stash/README.md

 ```

-To add the Help Menu, you need to go to the [Editor](https://blargbot.xyz/bbtag/editor "Blargbot IDE").
+To add the Help Menu, you need to go to the [Editor](https://blargbot.xyz/bbtag/editor "Blargbot IDE") & do not need to include the `b!cc add <cmdName>`.

 If you need any help, please reach out to me on Discord